garrandall/popular-music-data/tracks/i-can-t-help-myself--sugar-pie-honey-bunch--bonnie-pointer.md

 I'm a fool in love, you see
 Wanna tell you I don't love you
 Tell you that we're through
-And i've tried
+And I've tried
 But everytime I see your face
 I get up all choked up inside

 Sugarpie honeybunch
-You now that i'm weak for you
+You now that I'm weak for you
 I can't help myself
 I love you and nobody else